reactioncommerce/docs/guides/add-inventory-plugin.md

 ```

 > You may be aware that the core inventory plugin provides two queries: `inventoryForProductConfigurations` (multiple) and `inventoryForProductConfiguration` (single).
 The single version of the function is a convenience wrapper that calls the multiple version.
 Thus, an inventory data plugin needs to provide only this one function, which expects multiple product configurations.

-## Optionally add UI components

-How and whether you should do this step depends a lot on how your plugin is tracking inventory.
-If you want any information to be viewable or editable in the operator UI, you can extend the GraphQL API and register UI blocks to appear where you need them.

 ## Track reserved/available inventory